alicimen0614/ToDoList-Java/README.md

 # ToDoList

-Todo list app using Javaimplemented with MySQL Database.
+Todo list app using Java implemented with MySQL Database.